 PA1B Fast and accurate 40 dB Power Attenuator for QSO’s

 A simple way to reduce the power of your QRP set to milliwatt level, without modifying the set, is the use of attenuators.
 The combination of 3 dB, 7 dB, 10 dB and 20 dB, is fast to switch, when you want to increase your power in QSO’s.
-In one move, one attenuator section is switched OFF and an other is switched ON, to increase the power with a step of 3 db or 4 dB.
+In one move, one attenuator section is switched ON and an other is switched OFF, to increase the power with a step of 3 db or 4 dB.

 PA1B’s QRPp Blog